sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Switch to [[http://ecls.sourceforge.net|ecl]] for a Common Lisp implementation
  * Update [[http://www.python.org|Python]] to 2.5.4
  * Update [[http://pari.math.u-bordeaux.fr|Pari]] to 2.3.4svn
+ * Switch to FLINT for univariate polynomial arithmetic over Z/nZ

 Here's a summary of features in this release, categorized under various headings.